 Here are some pros and cons regarding the different kinds of chinking and caulking products to choose from for your home.

 Other caulks can be applied to a stained home within a matter of days.
 Still others have to be applied long after the stain has cured — up to a year in some instances.
 Again, you'll need to consider a strategy when selecting your sealing products and the order in which they should be applied to your home.

 Environmentally friendly.
 Will set up in one to four hours.
 Resistant to ultraviolet rays.
 Compatible with a variety of stains and preservatives.
 Comes in a variety of colors with a lifetime warranty.
 Clean-up is easy — just use soap and water.
 Cons:

 May not adhere well if it rains within one to four hours after application.
 Dries quickly under hot sun, making it hard to tool into place.
 (You may need to hang a tarp on the south side of the home to protect against sunlight when applying.)
 Works best if applied when temperature is between 40 and 90 degrees.
 Paint and stain may not adhere to it.

 Un-affected if it rains shortly after application.
 Instead, the rain actually helps the caulk skin over and set up.
 Cures even in low temperatures.
 Can be painted, stained or sanded.
 Also more pest- resistant than water-based caulks.
+Cons:

-Cons: Smell may be offensive to some.
+Smell may be offensive to some.
 Not compatible with some preservatives, stains and finish coats.
 Must use mineral spirits for clean-up.
 Not as environmentally friendly as water-based.

 Thankfully, modern chinking products perform much like caulk does.
 They remain soft and pliable for years after being applied.
 Modern chinking also has excellent adhesion, flexibility and durability.
 And it preserves the home's seal.
 Chinking products can be used on both the interior and exterior sides of your wall system.
 But like caulk, chinking products may need maintenance and reapplication over time.
 Chinking is best done after you've applied other finishes.
 It is always best to use chinking and stain from the same manufacturer to ensure they are compatible with one another.
 Most chinking products are acrylic-based.
+Pros:

 Application equipment will cost $200 to $300.
 Chinking can blister if it is applied incorrectly, or if water vapor or sap are present in the wood.
 If it blisters, you'll have to re-apply.
 Because chinking fills wide gaps, you need to install a bond breaker between log courses before applying it.